Hamzah Sheeraz: Professional career

+Light-middleweight

+Early career

 Sheeraz turned professional in 2017, signing a deal with Frank Warren's Queensberry Promotions on his eighteenth birthday.
 He made his pro debut on 16 September 2017 on the undercard of the Billy Joe Saunders–Willie Monroe Jr. world title fight at the Copper Box Arena in London.
 He defeated 35-year-old journeyman Duane Green via technical knockout (TKO) in the second round for his first victory.
 By the beginning of 2019 he was sporting a 6–0 record.
 He dropped Rod Douglas Jr. three times en route to a first-round TKO in March before stopping Ladislav Nemeth in the second round of their April bout at Wembley Arena.
 He registered his third-straight TKO victory on 13 July, beating Scott James in under two minutes on the undercard of the Daniel Dubois–Nathan Gorman British heavyweight title fight at The O2 Arena in London.

+Rise up the ranks

-On 30 November 2019, Sheeraz defeated "Ruthless" Ryan Kelly (14–2, 7 KO) by sixth-round TKO for the vacant WBO European junior-middleweight title.
+On 30 November 2019, Sheeraz defeated "Ruthless" Ryan Kelly (14–2, 7 KOs) by sixth-round TKO for the vacant WBO European junior-middleweight title.
 Late in the sixth round of their fight at Arena Birmingham, he dropped his opponent with a straight right hand.
 Kelly got up but was forced back onto the ropes as Sheeraz threw a barrage of punches that he was not able to overcome.
 The referee stopped the fight with two seconds left in the round, giving Sheeraz his first title belt as a professional.
 The win also moved him into the top 15 in the WBO rankings.

-He was scheduled to defend his title against undefeated Scottish prospect Paul Kean in April 2020, but the bout was postponed due to the COVID-19 pandemic.